MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-deadline.md

 |**Possible values**  |*various  (example: 5)* |
 |**Comments** | There is no default value. |

-For example, if you want to configure a deadline of 5 days after the update for Excel is detected, you can use the following:
+For example, if you want to configure a deadline of 5 days after an update for Excel is detected, you can use the following:

 ```
 <key>Applications</key>